ShaistaSultana1011/Diabetes-Prediction-Dashboard/README.md

 Many people believe heart disease and diabetes primarily affect smokers.
 Use this data to raise awareness that:

-Non-smokers are not exempt from chronic conditions
+Non-smokers are not exempt from chronic conditions.

+🧩 DatasetSource: Kaggle - Diabetes prediction Dataset

 🛠 Tools Used